 Under special circumstances, candidates who do not meet the national exam aggregate score requirement but have two principal passes in biology and one other subject and an aggregate score of at least 40 may be considered for admission.
 Candidates with academic records from international institutions must seek an equivalency certificate from the Rwanda Education Board (REB).

 *National exam and subject combination equivalencies to be determined by the Office of Admissions.

-The first class of the MBBS/MGHD program will matriculate in July 2019.
-Applications for the inaugural class will open September 14, 2018.
 To apply for the MBBS/MGHD program, candidates will be asked to complete an online application and submit supplemental materials.
 Select applicants who advance in the process will be invited to sit for an entrance exam which includes English comprehension, math, and science assessments.
 Interviews will be held as the final round of the admissions process.